algernon/madness/resources/pages/projects/keyboard-firmware/index.md

  [liberapay]: https://liberapay.com/algernon/

 <a name="why"></a>
-## How is porting Kaleidoscope beneifcial?
+## How is porting Kaleidoscope beneficial?

 At some point, I should explain this, I suppose.
 For now, lets say that the biggest benefit is that porting also includes porting [Chrysalis][chrysalis] to